black-sliver/evermizer/MW-ROADMAP.md

 * Change dialogs (TBD)
 * Use spell location flags instead of spell flags in alchemists' scripts

+### Change item and location definition

+_Status: TODO_

+* Move boss locations, drops and addresses to bosses.json
+* Add utility bosses2h.py
+* Add utility to merge bosses.json, gourds.csv and alchemy.json for AP
+* Generate code on the fly?

 ### Implement receiving of items

 _Status: TODO_